soumyak-panigrahi/first-project/README.md

 # first-project
-First project to learn, How Git ang GitHub interacts
+First project to learn, How Git and GitHub interacts

 ## Leasson 1